LiamDawe/gamingonlinux/README.md

 Import the development SQL database from the stripped SQL file `tools/SQL.sql`

 Eventually I will do an actual installer...

+3) Run "composer install" inside the main directory to pull in the PHP library dependencies

 ## Apache rewrite